pyohio/pyohio-static-website/2024/src/pages/program/lightning-talks.md

 - **Python, Learning hack & My Stroke** by Tom Fetherston
 - **Text Mining on Python** by Pragathi R
 - **Tracking College Baseball Roster with Django** by Carl James
 - **I Might not Speak English but...
-I Speak Eython** by Reddy Tintaya
+I Speak Python** by Reddy Tintaya
 - **Python + Auto Racing = Dodge Python** by Charles Severance
 - **Some Fun w/ Jupyter** by Moshe Zadka
 - **Recurse Center's 4 Social Rules** by Al Sweigart